Templum-Deam-Luna/luna-civitatem/ordinances.md

 ### General Provisions

 * [ ] Buildings, except as otherise allowed below, shall have their footprint fit within a square 200 feet on each side.
 A large store or office is not a valid exception; they can build up.
-A factory or warehouse are two valid exceptions.
+A factory or warehouse are possibly the only two valid exceptions.
 * [ ] The building's main entrance shall face the street and be clearly visible from the street.
 * [ ] Every building's street number must be clearly visible from the street.
 Secondary entrances that face a street must also display the building number.
-If a building's secondary entrance faces different street than that on the building's address, then the street name on the building's address must also be displayed and clearly visible alongside the street number.
+* [ ] If a building's secondary entrance faces a different street than that on the building's address, then the street name of the building's address must also be displayed and clearly visible alongside the street number.
+This is also required for main entrances that face the corner of an intersection.
 * [ ] If a building has multiple disjoint sections that each have a direct entrance onto a street and is separated from the rest of the building's publically accessible areas main entrance, then this section shall be assigned its own address with a separate street number along the street it